tecracer-chef/openhab-cookbook/README.md

 - 5. Profit!

 You now have OpenHAB installed.
 If you did it from the packages, you have the init.d script set up and openhab running already.

+### Init script

+If you want to install an init.d script for booting, use the `openhab::initscript` recipie.
+Currently only Raspbian is supported.

 ## License and Authors